Transitioning your business from Start-Up to successful SME

 It is not going to be without further stress and risk and with the change comes more uncertainty and less flexibility moving away from a Start-Up model.
 But the rewards can be extremely satisfying and watching your Start-Up develop into a prospering SME can provide so much inspiration.

-Part 4: Is it Time to Replace Yourself?
+Click the link to view part 4 of the series: Is it Time to Replace Yourself?